What is a geocoder?

 You can use the optional

-the full list optional query parameters
+the full list optional request parameters

 in which case we do not log the query you send to us.